All Episodes

 She's likely to say she hasn't read the decision, which would be quite plausible.

-Or are you going to follow that earlier view you say as a clerk that you're not sympathetic with gun uh rights?
+Senators will ask her, you know, if this comes back up to you in a year, two years, four years, are you going to follow starry decisis or are you going to follow that earlier view you say as a clerk that you're not sympathetic with gun rights?

-Um, but she has, you know, made it clear that she's not sympathetic with gun rights.
+But she has, you know, made it clear that she's not sympathetic with gun rights.

 This is what needs to be known by everybody today.

-She would have voted against the second amendment.
+She would have voted against the Second Amendment.

 And a trick is going to be getting her to say so.